Leonlee190/Comp_Photo_practice_project/README.md

 # picBrush

-Processing an image to give an dot painting style
+Processing an image to give a Pointillism painting style